News

 Get the latest news and information from the AVA.

-The AVA is currently preparing a submission on the consultation by the South Australian Department of Primary Industries and Regions (PIRSA) regarding their draft Regulations for the Veterinary Services Act 2023.
-To assist in this, we are seeking feedback from AVA members by 19 May 2025.
+The AVA is currently preparing a submission on the consultation by the South Australian Department of Primary Industries and Regions (PIRSA) regarding their draft Veterinary Premises Standards.
+To assist in this, we are seeking feedback from AVA members by 6 October 2025.

 Join the AVA